 How did progressive lesbian Sara Gilbert sign up for this?
 What is happening with Sandra Bernhard – I have made a stalker impression on that woman in real life too many times to believe she suffers fools.
 LECY GORANSON seems so woke!

 Anyway, you guys, I am just really bummed.
-It looks like this #BoycottRoseanne thing is no joke – it’s like some next level #GrabYourWallet organized shit that I can’t just be like “But BECKY!!!”
+It looks like this #BoycottRoseanne thing is no joke – it’s like some next level #GrabYourWallet organized stuff that I can’t just be like “But BECKY!!!”
 Because, alas, then I will just be a Becky.
 So bring on the spoilers – 2018 just got a shade darker for me. 🙁